CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Related Work

 \subsection{Dynamic Manipulation}

-Dynamic manipulation involving rapid robot and object motion has been a popular research area in robotics~\cite{ishihara2006dynamic, ma2023eureka, ha2022flingbot, zeng2020tossingbot, yang2024dynamic, hou2020robust}.
-Within this topic, catching fast-moving objects is a particularly relevant subdomain to our work.
+Dynamic manipulation involving rapid robot and object motion has been a popular research area~\cite{ishihara2006dynamic, zeng2020tossingbot, yang2024dynamic, hou2020robust}.
+Catching fast-moving objects is a particularly relevant subdomain to our work.
 Prior work has explored both planning-based approaches~\cite{wang2024caging, namiki2003development, kim2014catching, salehian2016dynamical} and RL-based methods~\cite{zhang2024catch, huang2023dynamic, lan2023dexcatch, charlesworth2021solving} for object catching.
-However, these methods primarily focus on stable catching but without consideration of grasp configurations, which converges to using power grasps in most cases.
-Moreover, those methods do not consider the requirements of subsequent manipulation tasks.
-In contrast, our work addresses the more difficult challenge of recovery through catching, where the robot must not only catch falling objects but also achieve grasp configurations that enable seamless resumption of the primary manipulation task.
+However, these methods primarily focus on stable catching but without considering grasp configurations, often converging to power grasps and more importantly, overlooking subsequent manipulation task requirements.
+In contrast, our recovery-through-catching framework addresses a more difficult challenge: where the robot must not only catch falling objects but also achieve grasp configurations that enable seamless resumption of the primary manipulation task.
 Additionally, in our recovery task, the object spends considerably less time in the air, demanding faster and more dynamic arm motions.